behnoudshafizadeh/AutoEncoder-Anomaly-Detection/README.md

 >
 ![output](https://user-images.githubusercontent.com/53394692/111338714-656b3400-868c-11eb-94a8-1dca2d0a9ad8.PNG)
 >
-> since autoencoder only learned about number `1` structure basis on our congiguration in `train_unsupervised_autoencoder.py` file,and learned the fact number `3` as anomaly,we see that in anomly list two number `1` is found as anomaly,these are the incorrect results of autoencoder.
+> since autoencoder only learned about number `1` structure basis on our configuration in `train_unsupervised_autoencoder.py` file,and learned the fact number `3` as anomaly,we see that in anomly list two number `1` is found as anomaly,these are the incorrect results of autoencoder.